Explaining your business is, well, complicated. Let’s do something about that!

 My brand positioning and message strategy projects tend to be best for companies that are committed to:

-Investing the time and resources to collaborate on a great message strategy.
+Collaborating on a great message strategy.

 Implementing their strategy internally and externally.